aayars/py-noisemaker/docs/composer.rst

 1) Which presets are being built on?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Effects and presets are intended to be combined with and riff off each other, but repetition in code is distateful, especially when we have to copy settings around.
-To minimize copied settings, Composer Presets may "extend" parent presets, and/or refer to other presets inline.
+To minimize copied settings, Composer Presets may "layer" parent presets, and/or refer to other presets inline.

-To "extend" means using ("inheriting") those presets as a foundation to build on top of -- using the settings and effects from the parent presets as a starting point, without needing to copy-paste everything in.
-Not having a parent means starting from a blank slate, with all default generator parameters and no effects.
+Layering in this way means inheriting from those presets as a starting point, without needing to copy-paste everything in.
+A preset with no layers defined will be starting from a blank slate, with all default generator parameters and no effects.

-The lineage of ancestor presets is modeled in each preset's ``extends`` list, which is a flat list of preset names.
+The lineage of ancestor presets is modeled in each preset's ``layers`` list, which is a flat list of preset names.
 The presets should be listed in the order to be applied.

 .. code-block:: python

     PRESETS = {
         "just-an-example": {
             # A list of parent preset names, if any:
-            "extends": ["first-parent", "second-parent", ...]
+            "layers": ["first-parent", "second-parent", ...]
         },

         # ...